simonlindgren/tweetgrabber/README.md

 ### Drastic cleanup

-`python dbkill.py` - delete all databases in the directory.
+`$ python dbkill.py` - delete all databases in the directory.